cotobadesign/cotoba-agent-oss-docs/source/rst/NLU.rst

     <nlu intent="aroundsearch" scoreLe="0.8"/>  Matching aroundsearch.
     <nlu intent="aroundsearch" scoreLt="0.8"/>  Do not match aroundsearch.

-| In addition, as shown in the following example, a description in which multiple conditions are satisfied depending on the result of intent recognition is possible, but a description in which category is described in the earlier order in the AIML file is applied.
+| As shown in the following example, it is possible to describe multiple conditions depending on the result of Intent Recognition, but the order of category in the AIML file is the first to be applied.
 | When multiple AIML files are used, the AIML expansion process is performed in ascending order by directory name and file name, so the order must be kept in mind.
 | (If a subdirectory is used, the files in the upper directory are processed before moving to the file processing under the subdirectory.)